hoangtrungnguyen/space-master-server/ReadMe.md

 Architect front-end using React
 Design pattern Combination of various lib (mobx, jsx) to ensure code readability, scalability, maintainability

+# DOCUMENTS for A.I agents

+- 3 types of documents
+    - Requirements: What we want to do ()
+    - Architecture: Overall strategy and plan (Modules, components interactions, )
+    - Implementation: Detail implementation (Tech, algorithms, classes, interfaces)

 # REFERENCES

 Techstack